MohamedOuteh/Hosuing-Website/readme.md

 ## js/housescripts.js

 The `js/housescripts.js` file contains a simple console.log statement to confirm that it is being executed on the houses page only.

+## References
+Used these reference for the creation of the web pages.

+W3Schools (2019).
+W3Schools Online Web Tutorials. [online] W3schools.com.
+Zoopla (2019).
+Zoopla. [online] Zoopla.co.uk.